By-DevOps-For-DevOps/ecs-cicd/README.md

-# IAC for Creating CI/CD pipeline with AWS developer tools using CloudFormation.
+# IaC for Creating CodePipeline

 ### Prerequisites
 1. Create an s3bucket in US region to store the lamda function.